gnif/LookingGlass/doc/ivshmem_shm.rst

   .. code:: bash

      -device ivshmem-plain,memdev=ivshmem,bus=pcie.0 \
-     -object memory-backend-file,id=ivshmem,share=on,mem-path=/dev/shm/looking-glass,size=32M
+     -object memory-backend-file,id=ivshmem,share=on,mem-path=/dev/shm/looking-glass,size=64M

-The memory size (show as 32 in the example above) may need to be adjusted as per the :ref:`Determining memory <libvirt_determining_memory>` section.
+The example uses 64 MiB.
+Replace it with the value from :ref:`Determining memory <libvirt_determining_memory>` when using a larger resolution.

 .. warning::
-  If you change the size of this after starting your virtual machine you may need to remove the file `/dev/shm/looking-glass` to allow QEMU to re-create it with the correct size.
-If you do this the permissions of the file may be incorrect for your user to be able to access it and you will need to correct this.
-See :ref:`libvirt_shmfile_permissions`
+   Stop the VM before changing this size.
+You may need to remove the existing ``/dev/shm/looking-glass`` file so QEMU can recreate it at the new size.
+   Check its permissions afterward; see :ref:`libvirt_shmfile_permissions`.

 .. _libvirt_shmfile_permissions: